adrikachowdhury/Semantic-Similarity-Explorer/README.md

 - Understanding vector spaces and similarity measures
 - Building interactive data-driven applications
 - Preparing for embedding-based and transformer-based NLP systems

+## 💫 Credits
+Feel free to explore the documentation, and please give **credit to the owner** when using content from this repo!
+Many thanks!🙌